Artificial Intelligence and Metaverse Activations: A Summary

 The 3D renderings of the over 700 pieces of furniture in the Showhouse were done by Sarah Durnez in collaboration with Annilee Waterman and Lauren Jenkins Brantley.

-And here you can listen to Universal Furniture’s Senior Vice President of Marketing, Neil McKenzie, interview Michelle about her business and her experience working on her virtual showhouse room.
+And here you can listen to Universal Furniture’s former Senior Vice President of Marketing, Neil McKenzie, interview Michelle about her business and her experience working on her virtual showhouse room.

 https://www.universalfurniture.com/podcast?postalcode=33607&fbclid=IwAR04vSf-oNmpfjqenZzLWHfKIF21rMXQgwYtC5u1_TykwFj9tWoDRT--GCI